tkn-tub/ns3-gym/src/internet/doc/tcp.rst

   - Received an ACK for the FIN sent, with or without the FIN bit set (we are in LAST_ACK)
   - The socket reaches the maximum amount of retries in retransmitting the SYN (*)
   - We receive a timeout in the LAST_ACK state
-  - After 2*Maximum Segment Lifetime seconds passed since the socket entered the TIME_WAIT state.
+  - Upon entering the TIME_WAIT state, before waiting the 2*Maximum Segment Lifetime seconds to finally deallocate the socket.

 *NotifyErrorClose*: *SetCloseCallbacks*, 2nd argument Invoked when we send an RST segment (for whatever reason) or we reached the